Level of education

 - Introduction to signal processing (Fourier transform, filter, correlation, convolution)

-Summary description of TD sessions and number of hours associated with each session
+Brief description of tutorial sessions and number of hours associated with each session

-- Notion of stress, strain, Hooke's law, modulus of elasticity and Poisson's ratio.
-Deformation domains up to failure: link with the seismic cycle, deformation styles observable at the surface (folds, faults) and rheological behavior with depth (3h)
+- Concepts of stress, strain, Hooke's law, modulus of elasticity, and Poisson's ratio.
+Strain ranges up to failure: link to the seismic cycle, types of strain observable at the surface (folds, faults), and rheological behavior with depth (3 hours).

-- Location and magnitude of an earthquake, focus mechanism (3h)
+- Location and magnitude of an earthquake, focal mechanism (3 hours)

-- Seismic tomography and link with physical parameters (temperature, pressure, lithology, fluids) (1.5h)
+- Seismic tomography and its link to physical parameters (temperature, pressure, lithology, fluids) (1.5 hours)

-- Fourier transform and filtering of simple signals (sum of sines or cosines) and real data
+- Fourier transform and filtering of simple signals (sum of sines or cosines) then of real data

-- Know Hooke's law and how to relate stress, strain, modulus of elasticity and Poisson's ratio.
+- Understand Hooke's law and know how to relate stress, strain, modulus of elasticity, and Poisson's ratio.

-- Know the deformation domains up to rupture: make the link with the seismic cycle, the deformation styles observable at the surface (folds, faults) and the rheological behaviour with depth.
+- Understanding deformation zones up to rupture: linking the seismic cycle, deformation styles observable on the surface (folds, faults), and rheological behavior with depth.

-- Calculate the magnitude of an earthquake, estimate its location and the focal mechanism
+- Calculate the magnitude of an earthquake, estimate its location and the mechanism at the focus

-- Understand how a seismic tomography image is obtained and propose an interpretation (lithology, temperature, fluids).
+- Understanding how a seismic tomography image is obtained and knowing how to interpret it (lithology, temperature, fluids)

-- Estimate the seismic hazard in a simple case
+- Estimating seismic hazard in a simple case